wernsey/lodev-enhance/README.md

 # Step 2: Better vertical strips

-Step 2 is to convert the code that
+Step 2 is to convert the code that draws the vertical strips to use integer only arithmetic

+commit e0f5cbbc6e2bb3011b210c3a2a2a779c6896769a